The 1920s: Rumours

 Debating Section 28 and the arts on Radio 3 with the Sunday Telegraph’s Peregrine Worsthorne, Ian McKellen ‘accidentally’ comes out.

-He tells his family before the recorded programme was broadcast and goes on to found LGBTQ+ rights charity Stonewall.
+He tells his family before the recorded programme was broadcast and goes on to found LGBT+ rights charity Stonewall.

 The 1990s: It’s not Daytime, it’s Gaytime!